-In supporting these preeminent sources of reliable and current genetic sequence, genomic, chemical, and scientific information, we contribute to continuing scientific research and discovery.
+We develop and optimize complex biomedical databases essential to the global scientific community.
+Through our support of preeminent sources of genetic sequence, genomic, chemical, and scientific information, we drive continuing scientific research and discovery.

-Since 1991, Computercraft has worked with federal government agencies to develop and maintain some of the world’s largest publicly available genetic sequence databases, including GenBank, RefSeq, and dbGaP.
+Since 1991, Computercraft has worked with federal government agencies to develop and maintain some of the world’s largest publicly available genetic sequence databases, including GenBank, RefSeq, and dbGaP, and to provide scientific quality control for the genetic sequences submitted by researchers worldwide.

-- Development and deployment of tools to collect, integrate, and share data
+- Use of Agile methodology to develop and deploy online databases to collect, integrate, and share scientific data

-- Analysis, annotation, and quality assurance of genetic sequences
+- Triage, analysis, annotation, quality assurance, editing, and public release of genetic sequences

 - Curation, integration, and dissemination of research data